 Mid-America Science Museum

-Mid-America Science Museum created Tonight’s Sky, a new immersive viewer experience allowing participants to explore the sky currently above them in a deep and meaningful way.
+Mid-America Science Museum created Tonight’s Sky- a new immersive viewer experience that allows participants to explore the sky currently above them in a deep and meaningful way.
 The show provides a 180-degree tour of the night sky, highlighting constellations, galaxies and nebulas that can be viewed with binocular and low power, amateur telescopes.
-The theory is to provide context, meaning and historical significance to the skies currently above the viewer in a manner than inspires while removing the intimidation factor inherent in such a vast area of study.
-The program was developed to present on a 180-degree digital dome theater system but has been adapted to use on a flat screen and outdoors as well.
+This tour provides context, meaning and historical significance to the skies currently above the viewer in a manner than inspires, while removing the intimidation factor inherent in such a vast area of study.
+The program was developed to present on a 180-degree digital dome theater system, but has been adapted to use on a flat screen and outdoors as well.